FB

 • No Market Risk: Your balance never decreases.

-💡 Pro Tip
+Pro Tip

-To maximize returns, choose an account with **automatic transfers** from your checking balance and no monthly fees.
+To maximize returns, choose an account with automatic transfers from your checking balance and no monthly fees.
 Digital-first banks like Ally, SoFi, and Marcus by Goldman Sachs offer higher yields than traditional institutions.
+For a complete comparison of modern savings options, you might also explore our High-Yield Savings Accounts — Best Options & Rate Comparison Guide.

-3. Certificates of Deposit (CDs): Fixed Returns with Zero Guesswork
+Certificates of Deposit (CDs): Fixed Returns with Zero Guesswork

 Certificates of Deposit (CDs) remain a favorite for risk-averse investors in 2025.
-They lock your money for a specific term (3 months to 5 years) in exchange for a fixed interest rate — currently ranging from 4.2% to 5.5%.
+They lock your money for a specific term (3 months to 5 years) in exchange for a fixed interest rate—currently ranging from 4.2% to 5.5%.

-📊 Why CDs Are Still Relevant
+Why CDs Are Still Relevant

 In uncertain markets, CDs guarantee returns regardless of stock market performance.
 This makes them ideal for short-term savings goals like tuition, wedding funds, or home down payments.